wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 Bothe the WHIP client and the media server SHALL use SDP bundle {{!RFC8843}}.
 The SDP offer created by the WHIP client must include the bundle-only attribute in all m-lines as per {{!RFC8843}}.
 Also, RTCP muxing SHALL be supported by both the WHIP client and the media server.

 When a WHIP client sends an SDP offer, it SHOULD insert an SDP "setup" attribute with an "actpass" attribute value, as defined in {{!RFC8842}}.
 However, if the WHIP client only implements the DTLS client role, it MAY use an SDP "setup" attribute with an "active" attribute value.
-If the WHIP endpoint does not supporte an SDP offer with an SDP "setup" attribute with an "active" attribute value, it SHOULD reject the request with an 422 Unprocessable Entity response.
+If the WHIP endpoint does not support an SDP offer with an SDP "setup" attribute with an "active" attribute value, it SHOULD reject the request with a 422 Unprocessable Entity response.

 NOTE: {{!RFC8842}} defines that the offerer must insert an SDP "setup" attribute with an "actpass" attribute value.
 However, the WHIP client will always communicate with a media server that is expected to support the DTLS server role, in which case the client might choose to only implement support for the DTLS client role.